adithyagenie/forceplusplus/README.md

 # Force++ (F++)

 Force++ (F++ for short) is a Telegram bot designed to notify users about upcoming coding contests on popular competitive programming platforms.
-Currently, the bot supports notifications for LeetCode contests, with future plans to include Codeforces and CodeChef contests.
+Currently, the bot supports notifications for LeetCode, Codeforces and CodeChef contests.

-## Features

-- **LeetCode Contest Notifications**: Get notified about upcoming LeetCode contests.

 ## ⚠️ Development Status

 **Note: This bot is heavily unstable and highly in development.** Use it at your own risk, and expect frequent changes and potential issues.
-As of now, it only supports LeetCode contest notifications and works for a single group or person configured by the chat ID in environment variables.
+As of now, it works for a single group or person configured by the chat ID in environment variables.

 ## Installation